hannaohandrews/scheduler2/README.md

 ## Description

-This application is called "Interview Scheduler where the user can create, edit and delete interview appointments.
+This application is called "Interview Scheduler" where the user can create, edit and delete interview appointments.

 ## Setup